Skip to content

 5. The Application Protocol

-Applying Fog Coat is different than painting.
+Applying Fog Coat is drastically different than rolling paint.

-⚠️ Color Matching Warning
+Color Matching Warning

 Conclusion: Respect the Masonry